JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 SDK Setup Assistance
 : Added a code sample to the SDK tutorial that expands on [assisting in the setup of an SDK](sdk.md#assisting-in-setting-up-an-sdk).

+Editor Notification Provider
+: Added a [new tutorial](editor_notifications_provider.md) explaining how to use the `com.intellij.editorNotificationProvider` extension point.

 ## 2020

 ### December-20